Zero-Tang/NoirVisor/README.md

 If there is already a hypervisor running in the system, make sure it supports native virtualization nesting.

 # Development Status
-Project NoirVisor has six future development plans:
+Project NoirVisor has three future development plans:

 - Develop Customizable VM engine for complex purposes.
 - Develop Nested Virtualization.
-- Develop IOMMU Core on AMD-Vi.
-- Port NoirVisor to the Rust Programming Language.
 - Port NoirVisor to Linux.
-- Port NoirVisor to UEFI and corresponding layered hypervisor.

 # Publications
 Here lists some informal publications (blogs) regarding hypervisor development: